 In July 2004, the Province hosted a Water Use and Conservation Forum in Penticton.
-This was quicky branded as the “Penticton Drought Forum”.
-The program was organized by Land and Water British Columbia Inc (LWBC).
+This was quickly branded as the “Penticton Drought Forum”.
+The program was co-hosted by two provincial Ministries and organized by Land and Water British Columbia Inc (LWBC).
 To download the Agenda, click here.

 The Forum commenced the rollout of the Water Sustainability Action Plan, released in February 2004.
 The Action Plan comprises six elements that holistically link water management with land use, development and resource production.
 The Waterbucket Website is an Action Plan element and is being developed by an inter-agency partnership.

 To download a copy of the Water Sustainabiltiy Action Plan for British Columbia: Framework for Building Partnerships, click here.

 Mike Tanner, representing BC Hydro Power Smart, spoke on behalf of the Waterbucket Website Partnership when he participated in one of the Forum panel sessions.
 Mike Tanner is Waterbucket Chair.
 He presented the website vision.
 The next panel session provided a platform for Gary Paget, representing the Ministrty of Community, Aboriginal and Women’s Services, to announce that his Ministry was giving the Partnership a $25,000 grant towards website development